QUALINET/databases/_posts/2020-01-01-rmit_uncompressed_stereoscopic_3d_hd_video_library.md

 ---
 access: 'The files are available for download via HTTP.
 The uncompressed video files are stored in MOV video containers.
-The MP4 file is provided for previewing purposes if you require flexible 3D output formats: Link: ftp://ftp.ivc.polytech.univ-nantes.fr/NAMA3DS1_COSPAD1/NAMA3DS1-CoSpaD1_MOS.xlsx
+The MP4 file is provided for previewing purposes if you require flexible 3D output formats: Link: http://www.rmit3dv.com/download.php'
-  The PVS (avi videos) are available on FTP server: Link: http://www.rmit3dv.com/download.php'
 author: RMIT University
 categories:
 - video